Introduction

 With its no-code infrastructure and easy-to-use features, DealHub is friendly for small businesses, which may not require the same level of sophistication as larger organizations.

 Salesforce CPQ also services businesses of all sizes.
-Since Salesforce is among the most ubiquitous CRM tools on the market, its CPQ is a great option for businesses of any size.
+Salesforce is among the most ubiquitous CRM tools on the market, and its CPQ is a great option for current Salesforce users.

-Still, Salesforce CPQ’s implementation process is lengthier and more complex than DealHub, which makes it less suited to smaller organizations without existing IT infrastructure.
-Its scalability merits consideration when determining the best fit for larger companies that require its specific feature set.
+Still, Salesforce CPQ’s implementation process is longer and more complex than DealHub’s, making it less suited to smaller organizations without IT infrastructure.
+However, its scalability merits consideration when determining the best fit for larger companies that require its specific feature set.

 Pricing